 from chronic kidney disease requiring hemodialysis or

 transplant.
 In addition to basic hospital insurance (Part A)

 financed by payroll taxes, there is an elective supplementary

 medical insurance (Part B) that covers many other medical

 services, such as doctor visits, durable medical equipment, and

 outpatient services that hospital insurance does not cover.

 Eligible railroad retirement annuitants and social security beneficiaries whose benefits are payable by the RRB are automatically enrolled under both plans, but the annuitant or beneficiary can decline Medicare Part B. Eligible nonretired persons must apply in order to obtain Medicare coverage.
-The RRB automatically enrolled some 26,900 beneficiaries for Medicare during fiscal year 2014.
-As of the end of that fiscal year, nearly 468,100 people were enrolled in the Part A plan, and over 448,800 (96 percent) of them were also enrolled in Part B. Palmetto GBA, a subsidiary of Blue Cross and Blue Shield, processes medical insurance (Part B) claims for railroad retirement Medicare beneficiaries.
+The RRB automatically enrolled nearly 27,200 beneficiaries for Medicare during fiscal year 2015.
+As of the end of that fiscal year, about 465,600 people were enrolled in the Part A plan, and almost 446,300 (96 percent) of them were also enrolled in Part B. Palmetto GBA, a subsidiary of Blue Cross and Blue Shield, processes medical insurance (Part B) claims for railroad retirement Medicare beneficiaries.

 RRB Organization and Functions